vindarel/common-lisp-course-in-videos/README.md

 > What we see: HANDLER-CASE, how to use it with built-in conditions types (division-by-zero…) and with conditions from third-party libraries.
 The importance of the class precedence list.
 How to inspect our Lisp image to find available error types.

-6.3 (DONE and UPCOMING) How to define our own errors
+6.3 How to define our own errors

+> What we see: DEFINE-CONDITION, :report, :initargs, :initform, :reader and :accessor.
+Example of a locked package.
+How to print our error message to the end user.

 6.4 (DONE and UPCOMING) IGNORE-ERRORS